Trade secrets from the autistic mind: How autistic people think, and what we can learn from them.

-With the creation of the W3C we started to see the introduction of the first standards.
+The creation of the W3C led to the introduction of the first standards.
 They weren’t rules as such, and you weren’t going to get a slap across the knuckles for not following them.
-On the other hand, no-one wants their site not to work, and so the idea behind these standards was that everyone saw the same thing and saw what the designer intended.
+On the other hand, no-one wants their site not to work, so the idea behind these standards was that visitors to a site saw what the designer intended.

-In parallel, there was a growing interest in applying computer technologies to the needs of the disabled.
-This led to the development of early screen readers and text to speech devices such as the Perfect Paul synthesised voice made famous by Stephen Hawking.
+Around this time and in parallel, there was a growing interest in applying computer technologies to the needs of the disabled.
+So we saw the development of early screen readers and text to speech devices such as the Perfect Paul synthesised voice made famous by Stephen Hawking.

 In the mid 90’s these two streams came together in the creation of the W3C’s Web Accessibility Initiative (WAI).
 As Tim Berners-Lee said at the time:

 “Part of the W3C’s commitment to realise the full potential of the Web is to promote a high degree of usability for people with disabilities.”

 This eventually led to (drum roll), the Web Content Accessibility Guidelines (WCAG), version 1.0 of which was published by the W3C in May 1999.
 These were further developed with the release of version 2.0 in 2008.